brycexu/MR-Residual-Net/README.md

 Binarized Accuracy on Cifar-10: 87.77% with 80 epoches

+* Downsampling is done by firstly concatenating left-branch and right-branch and secondly using a convolusion (kernel-size:1, stride:2, padding:0)

 <div align=center><img width="453" height="200" src="https://github.com/brycexu/MR-Residual-Net/blob/master/Images/MR-18 (binarized).png"/></div>

+Binarized Accuracy on Cifar-10: with 80 epoches

+* Downsampling is done by firstly concatenating left-branch and right-branch and secondly using a average pooling (stride:2, padding:2)

 ### Model: MR-ResNet-32 (the depth is identical to the baseline ResNet-18 model)